 There was no way to second-guess my mother.
 It was always damned if you do, damned if you don’t, in one scenario or another.

 And that was the thread running through my entire life, for as long as I could remember.

-In my case: I cannot express myself without fear of retribution.
+I cannot express myself without fear of retribution.

 I cannot actually be me without feeling I’ll get punished for it.

-This, in turn, has translated itself into always flying under the radar.
+My specific wound has translated itself into always flying under the radar.

 I never feel free to express myself the way I think is right – because I’m always wrong.

 No matter what I do, no matter what I say, no matter what I choose, I always get it wrong…